nuagenetworks/nuagenetworks.github.io/_posts/2016-03-21-Migrating ESXi Workloads to Nuage.md

 Note that dynamic routing can be supported when using a 7750 (V)SR or when using GRT domain leaking on VSG.

-# In-Place VM Migration
+# Step 2: In-Place VM Migration
 After having prepared the network, the operator can start the actual VM migration process.
 The process is an in-place  migration.
 This effectively means that VMs do not have to be migrated to a different host, but just require the remapping to a different portgroup in ESXi

 The process consists of

-1. Pre-provision Metadata to map a VM into the right subnet
-2. Deploying VRS-VM on the hypervisor that hosts the VM that require migration to Nuage
+1. Deploying VRS-VM on the hypervisor that hosts the VM that require migration to Nuage
+2. Pre-provision Metadata to map a VM into the right subnet
 3. Update Port Group for each VNic so that Nuage can map the VNic to a Nuage VPort and can enforce a policy

-Note that steps 1 and 2 can be interchanged.
+Steps 2 and 3 are described in full length here, but can easily be automated.
+Keep reading to find back the link...

+## Deploy VRS-VM
+The VRS-VM needs to be deployed on all hypervisors that host VMs that need migration.
+Prior to deploying the VRS-VM a new dvSwitch needs to be provisioned in which all the VNICs of the VMs will be mapped.
+This is a Distributed vSwitch without uplink, and should have following PortGroups:

+ - Nuage OVSPG –Portgroup where the Nuage VRS-VM Access interface is mapped into as a trunk port.
+ - VM PortGroup: Portgroup where all regular VMs will be attached into.

+A sample diagram is shown below, for a deployment across 3 hypervisors (3 xVRS), and a few VMs.

+ ![Portgroup configuration in ESXi][ESXIScreenshot1]

+The deployment of VRS-VM can be done manually or through VCIN.
+Deploying a VRS-VM does not impact any traffic, nor does it map VMs into Nuage after this.
+It just prepares the hypervisor for managing VMs via Nuage.
+The screenshot below gives a view on the VRS-VMs as managed through VCIN.

+As part of deploying VRS-VM, the access interface will be mapped into the OVSPG of the new dvSwitch

 ## Pre-Provision Nuage metadata
-For each VM that you like to have managed through Nuage, the relevant metadata has to be provisioned.
+For each VM that you like to have managed through Nuage, the relevant hooks have to be provisioned to link the VM to a Nuage subnet.

 For bottom-up activation, this involves setting Advanced Configuration Parameters.
 This can be done via the vSphere Web/Desktop Client when the VM is powered down, or can be done through API or PowerCLI when the VM is powered up.

  ![Setting VM Advanced Settings using PowerCLI][ESXIScreenshot1]